 Yes.
 It will get slightly easier, though (I’ve been writing quite a lot for the last few years and big posts still require insane amounts of effort).
 Here are a few tricks to make it easier:

 - pretend that you have a conversation with a friend and dictate to your phone or write into a chat with yourself (perma) and then edit the resulting text

 - or do actually have a conversation with a friend explaining your idea, while recording it.
 Then transcribe and edit it into a post

 - Masha Taktasheva comments after ACTUALLY TRYING this: “i’m shocked. just sat down and wrote a big text, based on a recording. will edit it and post it later”

-- she later clarified: “this sounds like an ad for a startup or something but i’m actually shocked”
+- she later clarified: “the way i phrased it sounds like an ad for a startup or something but i am actually shocked”

 - or pretend you’re writing an email to your friend (by opening email and literally writing the letter).
 Then edit this email into a post